-Dirt bike represent wild, adventurous and were once considered exclusive to adults.
+Dirt bike represented wild, adventurous, and was once considered exclusive to adults.

-In fact, in many countries, children’s electric dirt bike are very common, including Rossi, Stoner, Marquis and other world champions are used to ride when they were small.
+In fact, in many countries, children’s electric dirt bike is ubiquitous, including Rossi, Stoner, Marquis, and other world champions are used to ride when they were small.

 Every parent wants the boy to be brave and strong.
-In fact, it is more important for girls.
+It is more important for girls.

 Buying a child’s electric dirt bike for your child is critical to shaping your child’s tough character, the child will benefit from it all his life.